 Docosahexaenoic acid, known as DHA, is an omega-3 fatty acid that may be added to infant formulas and infant foods.
 While more research on the benefits of DHA and ARA (arachidonic acid, an omega-6 fatty acid) is needed, some studies suggest they may have positive effects on visual function and neural development.
-For these reasons, manufacturers and consumers are interested in adding DHA and ARA to infant formula and food products.

 Previously, the service of any infant foods containing DHA was prohibited in CACFP due to the concern that the source of DHA in infant foods, such as egg yolk, and other ingredients, additives, or extenders in those foods may result in a food sensitivity or a food allergy (CACFP memorandum Baby Foods and Vegetables with DHA, December 19, 2002).
 However, as stated in the section above, there is no current convincing evidence to warrant delaying the introduction of foods considered to be major food allergens.
-Therefore, FNS issued guidance in 2015 allowing single-ingredient infant foods containing DHA to be creditable in the CACFP infant meal pattern.
+Therefore, FNS issued guidance in 2015 allowing single-component infant foods containing DHA to be creditable in the CACFP infant meal pattern.
 Infant foods containing DHA may be served and claimed for reimbursement, as long as they meet all other crediting requirements.